Conformal changepoint localization: Experiments

 \subsubsection{SST-2: detecting sentiment change using language models}

 We next demonstrate our method on text data, showing that it can localize changepoints in language settings.
 Using the Stanford Sentiment Treebank (SST-2) dataset of movie reviews with binary sentiment labels \citep{socher2013recursive}, we simulate a shift from predominantly positive to predominantly negative sentiment, mirroring real-world tasks such as detecting changes in customer feedback or public opinion.
 We observe $n=1000$ reviews with a changepoint at $\xi=400$: before $\xi$, reviews are i.i.d. positive ($P_0$); after $\xi$, reviews are i.i.d. negative ($P_1$).
-For example: \begin{itemize} \item $t = 399$ (positive): ``juicy writer'' \item $t = 400$ (positive): ``intricately structured and well-realized drama'' \item $t = 401$ (negative): ``painfully '' \item $t = 402$ (negative): ``than most of jaglom's self-conscious and gratingly irritating films'' \end{itemize}
+For example see Figure~\ref{fig:sst2_conch_pvalues}.

-First, we find a DistilBERT model fine-tuned for sentiment classification \citep{sanh2019distilbert}, and then the corresponding model logits are used to build a CPP score for our \conch{} method, which yields a $95\%$ confidence set $[400,401]$ (Figure~\ref{fig:sst2_conch_pvalues}, left panel), effectively pinpointing the changepoint.
-Even under a subtler scenario, where sentiment shifts only from $60\%$ positive to $40\%$ positive, we obtain a nontrivial $95\%$ confidence set $[326,463]$ (Figure~\ref{fig:sst2_conch_pvalues}, right panel), demonstrating sharp localization of the changepoint in complex settings.
+First, we consider the pre-trained DistilBERT model fine-tuned for sentiment classification \citep{sanh2019distilbert}, and then the corresponding model logits are used to build a CPP score for our \conch{} method, which yields a $95\%$ confidence set $[400,401]$, effectively pinpointing the changepoint.
+Even under a subtler scenario, where sentiment shifts only from $60\%$ positive to $40\%$ positive, we obtain a nontrivial $95\%$ confidence set $[326,463]$, demonstrating sharp localization of the changepoint in complex settings.
+See Figure~\ref{fig:sst2_conch_pvalues} for a visualization of the \conch{} $p$-values in both settings.

-\paragraph{Additional experiments} Appendix~\ref{app:additional_expt} presents supplementary experiments spanning several changepoint detection settings.
-We first illustrate \conch-SEG for multiple changepoint localization in Gaussian mean-shift models, then consider a two-urn example (urn-shift detection), a digit-class shift on MNIST, and a class-shift experiment on CIFAR-$100$, demonstrating the robustness and flexibility of our approach.
+textbf{Additional experiments:} Appendix~\ref{app:additional_expt} presents a collection of supplementary experiments.
+We first compare \conch{} with several well-known changepoint detection methods in terms of localization accuracy, and compare localization performance of \conch{} with \cite{dandapanthula2025conformal}.
+We then empirically verify the finite-sample coverage guarantees of the proposed framework and demonstrate how \conch{} can be used to calibrate existing changepoint confidence sets and point estimators.
+Next, we investigate several extensions of \conch{}, including multiple changepoint localization and localization under temporal dependence.
+Finally, we consider a two-urn example (urn-shift detection), a digit-class shift on MNIST, and a class-shift experiment on CIFAR-100, further illustrating the robustness and flexibility of the proposed framework.